MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 **AVRO OCF** _path_ | The absolute path and file name of the Avro Object Container file (OCF) to create and write to.
 The filename will be modified to let Materialize create a unique file each time Materialize starts, but the file extension will not be modified.
 You can find more details [here](#avro-ocf-sinks).
 **AS OF** _timestamp&lowbar;expression_ | The logical time to tail from onwards (either a number of milliseconds since the Unix epoch, or a `TIMESTAMP` or `timestamp with time zone`).
 **ENVELOPE DEBEZIUM** | The generated schemas have a [Debezium-style diff envelope](#debezium-envelope-details) to capture changes in the input view or source.
 This is the default.
 **ENVELOPE UPSERT** | The sink emits data with upsert semantics: updates and inserts for the given key are expressed as a value, and deletes are expressed as a null value payload in Kafka.
+For more detail, see [Upsert source details](/sql/create-source/text-kafka/#upsert-envelope-details).

 ### Kafka connector